 What are we working on now?

 Several performance audits are under way at any given time, and more are being considered.
 The following projects are in the performance audit workplan for the current biennium.
-Once we have completed initial planning work for a performance audit, we add a one-page description of the project setting set out key questions and our plans for conducting the audit.
-We also add a tentative publication date for the final report.
-Please note that the proposals and publication dates are subject to change.
+Once we have completed initial planning work for a performance audit, we add a one-page description of the project setting out key questions and our plans for conducting the audit.
+At that time, the listing shows a tentative publication date.
+As the report nears completion, the listing will show a proposed publication date and the JLARC meeting date where audit staff will present it publicly.
+Please note that the proposals and dates are subject to change.

 Browse our topic areas by clicking on the headings to expand individual project summaries.

-Community Engagement During Contaminated Site Cleanups (winter 2024)
+Community Engagement During Contaminated Site Cleanups (early spring 2025)

 Experts have established a clear link between living near places contaminated with hazardous materials and enduring long-term mental and physical health problems.
 Cleaning up such sites plays an important role in safeguarding community health by reducing people’s exposure to hazardous materials.
 Nonetheless, cleanup activities may sometimes pose new risks as workers disturb contaminated soil or water.
 The people most likely to be affected often belong to marginalized populations whose health and livelihoods may already be compromised.
 In recent years, Washington’s civic leaders have taken steps to ensure those people directly affected by such sites are not only heard, but their views are also integrated before and during cleanups.
 This audit will examine the collection and incorporation of public feedback for cleanup programs managed by the state’s Department of Ecology; it specifically excludes nuclear waste cleanup programs.
 It will also consider the role of the Department of Health as it relates to Ecology’s cleanup activities.
 Read the one-page summary (PDF).